RoboBreizh-RoboCup-Home/pepper_os_humble/README.md

 ## Release

-A plug-and-play environment is available at [https://drive.google.com/file/d/1Wj3Xqa_yEeaTU_f9gRh7vU64BUDX61hh/view?usp=sharing](https://drive.google.com/file/d/1Wj3Xqa_yEeaTU_f9gRh7vU64BUDX61hh/view?usp=sharing).
-From there go to [Installation on pepper](#installation-on-pepper)
+A plug-and-play environment is available at [https://drive.google.com/file/d/1pW4Q36QXR29MyWEb5wtkeABo-9eMvh5G/view?usp=sharing](https://drive.google.com/file/d/1pW4Q36QXR29MyWEb5wtkeABo-9eMvh5G/view?usp=sharing) if you don't want to compile everything from scratch.
+From there go to [Installation on pepper](#installation-on-pepper).

 ## Build the environment